a-n-rose/a-n-rose.github.io/_posts/2018-09-09-MFCC-extraction-prep-speech-4-deep-learning.md

     #return the features, sampling rate, and the amount of noise applied
     return mfccs, sr, rand_scale
 ```
-Then applied the function so as I collected the speech files:
+Then applied the function as I collected the speech files:

 ```
 waves_list = []